This guide provides more in-depth details for running Teleport in Production.

 In production, we recommend starting teleport daemon via an init system like

-systemd.
-If systemd and unit files are new to you, check out this helpful guide.
-Here's an example systemd unit file for the Teleport Proxy, Node and Auth Service.
+systemd and unit files are new to you, check out this helpful guide.
+Here's an example systemd unit file for the Teleport Proxy, Node, and Auth Service.

 There are a couple of important things to notice about this file: